-The University of Malta has once again granted KSU permission to select a speech for the thirteen undergraduate graduation ceremonies taking place between the 8th and 16th November.
+The University of Malta has once again granted KSU permission to select a speech for the fourteen undergraduate graduation ceremonies taking place between the 13th and 21st November.

 The speeches will be selected by a board of five individuals appointed by the KSU Education Commission, which is made up of student representatives from each faculty, institutes or center.

 KSU reserves the right to publish the chosen speeches on the KSU official website after they have been delivered.

 Guidelines on how to write graduation speeches are available below.

 Guidelines for Writing Graduation Speeches

 Please make sure to carefully read the guidelines below prior of submitting your speech to the KSU Graduation Ceremonies Board.

 1. The deadline for your submission is at noon on Tuesday 10th October.
 It is essential that you hand in your speech to KSU by the stipulated deadline.
 No late submissions will be accepted.

 A contact form including personal details should be submitted with the speech.
 The details that should be included are the following; Name, Surname, University Course, Contact Number and e-mail address.

 3. The duration of your speech should be about ten minutes (approximately 1000 words long).
 The Board reserves the right to refuse any speeches that exceed the time limit.